• Skip to primary navigation

 5. Place the lid on the pot and lock in place.
 Set the steam release knob to sealing.

-6. Press the Pressure Cook/Manual button, or dial, and then the + or - button or dial to 90 minutes, and make sure it is set to High pressure.
+6. Press the Pressure Cook/Manual button, or dial, and then the +/- button or dial to select 90 minutes, and make sure it is set to High pressure.

 8. Add the carrots, potatoes, and cabbage to the pot and close the lid, set it to sealing, and set the cook time for 3 minutes.
-Do a controlled (slowly at first, in short bursts so you know only steam will spew from the knob) Quick Release when the cook cycle is finished.
+When done, do a controlled Quick Release (slowly at first, in short bursts so you know only steam will spew from the vent) when the cook cycle is finished.

 9. Slice the brisket against the grain for the most tender and easy to eat meat.
 Then place the meat and vegetables in a dish with enough cooking liquid poured over to make it nice and juicy.